-Website design brief – free template – If you’re reading this the chances are that you’ve been tasked with drawing up a brief or a Request for Proposal (RFP) for a new website or redesign.
-Often the hardest part is getting started, so to make life easier we’ve created a website design brief template.
-It contains all the questions a web design agency will need in order to come back to you with a strong proposal and an accurate quote.
+Drawing up a brief for a new website or a redesign can be a daunting task.
+The hardest part is often knowing where to begin, which is why at Pixel Lab, we have created a design brief template to help you get started.
+The template contains all the questions a web design agency will commonly need to ask in order to come back to you with a strong proposal and an accurate quote.

 Being clear on what you’re looking for is key; the more detail and clarity in the brief, the easier it is for respondents and for those making the final supplier selection.